Connie Nielsen: Career

 In 2004, Nielsen made her Danish film debut in the drama, Brødre (also known as Brothers), for which she won the Danish Best Actress Award, the Bodil, as well as Best Actress at the San Sebastian International Film Festival.
 She was also nominated for Best Actress at the European Film Awards.
 In 2006, Nielsen appeared in several episodes of Law & Order: Special Victims Unit as Detective Dani Beck.
 She filled in for Mariska Hargitay, who was on maternity leave at the time of filming.

 With Charlotte Gainsbourg, Jamie Bell, and Uma Thurman, Nielsen appeared in the 2014 Lars Von Trier film Nymphomaniac.
 She was featured in a series of promotional posters prior to the film's release, a campaign The Independent described as "shocking", observing, "Connie Nielsen appears somewhat moist in this poster for Nymphomaniac".

 In 2015, she appeared on the TV-2 album Det gode liv in which she sang along with Steffen Brandt on the track "Brev til Mona".
 In September 2018, she appeared in the pilot episode of the CBS drama FBI with Jeremy Sisto and Missy Peregrym.

 Nielsen is known as Queen Hippolyta in DC Extended Universe franchise, appearing in four films beginning with Wonder Woman (2017).
-She also started in the action movie Nobody (2021) and its sequel Nobody 2 (2025).
+She also starred in the action movie Nobody (2021) and its sequel Nobody 2 (2025).